My £50,000 WooCommerce Hosting Disaster

 Shared hosting gives you a slice of server resources.
 Other websites share that same server.
 When they get busy, your store slows down.
 Page speed drops from 2 seconds to 8 seconds.

 Customers abandon their carts.
-Google punishes slow sites in search rankings.
-I've seen stores lose 40% revenue because hosting couldn't handle traffic spikes.
+Google buries slow sites in search.
+I've seen stores lose 40% revenue because hosting could not handle traffic spikes.

-Regular hosting providers optimize for blogs.
-They don't understand e-commerce needs.
+Regular hosting providers optimise for blogs.
+They do not understand e-commerce needs.
 Database performance gets ignored.
 Caching breaks checkout pages.
-Security focuses on content, not payments.
+Security targets content, not payments.

 The result?
 Your store feels sluggish.
 Customers get frustrated.
 They leave for faster competitors.
 Revenue drops while hosting costs stay the same.